 The Group's objectives when managing capital are to safeguard the Group's ability to continue as a going concern in order to provide returns for shareholders and to maintain an optimal capital structure to reduce the cost of capital.
 In order to maintain or adjust the capital structure, the Group may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares, or sell assets to reduce debt.
 The Group monitors capital on the basis of the net borrowing ratio.
 This ratio is calculated as net borrowings divided by shareholders' equity.
 Net borrowings are calculated as all amounts of short-term borrowings, short-term notes and bills payable, and long-term borrowings less all amounts of cash and cash equivalents, financial products at fair value through profit or loss, and time deposits maturing over three months as shown in the consolidated balance sheet.
-Shareholders' equity is calculated as total equity as shown in the consolidated balance sheet.

-The net borrowing ratios as of June 30, 2022, December 31, 2021, and June 30, 2021 were 106%, 88%, and 67%, respectively.
+The net borrowing ratios as of September 30, 2022, December 31, 2021, and September 30, 2021 were 102%, 88%, and 68%, respectively.